fermano/TennisPulse/README.md

 - Cached read models for ranking endpoints (e.g., “top winners current year” / “top winners last month”).
 - Redis TTL configured per cache (e.g., `rankings`, `highlights`) with JSON serialization suitable for Java records/DTOs.

+### Eventing Sandbox (LocalStack: SQS/S3)
+- LocalStack is included as an **AWS-compatible local sandbox** (currently enabled with `SERVICES=sqs,s3` in `docker-compose.yml`).
+- Intended role:
+  - Provide a local environment for experimenting with **event-driven workflows** (e.g., emitting events on match completion and processing analytics asynchronously).
+  - Enable local development of AWS integrations without requiring real AWS credentials.
+- If you are not using eventing features, LocalStack can remain running without impact, or be removed/disabled from Compose.

+> Note: Depending on the current branch/implementation stage, SQS/S3 may be used for prototypes/experiments rather than core request/response flows.

 ---

 ## Architecture Overview